1610ayushi/1610ayushi/README.md

 ## 🌐 Open Source Enthusiast

 🤝 Collaboration is key!
-I am an ardent advocate of open source contributions and have actively participated in initiatives like Girlscript Summer of Code and Hacktoberfest.
+I am an ardent advocate of open-source contributions and have actively participated in initiatives like Girlscript Summer of Code and Hacktoberfest.
 My passion for teamwork drives me to continuously learn and improve.

 ## 🚀 Previous Internships